PaulsBecks/GoalsMD/README.md

 ## Get started

-Create a file ```/config/development.js``` and add your Google, Github and Bitbucket authorization credentials.
+Create a file ```/config/development.js``` and add your MongoDB, Google, Github and Bitbucket authorization credentials as well as your cookie key.

 Run in development mode: `npm run dev`